bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (intermediateExpress)

+### Day 49: October 21, 2018 - Sunday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Finished Intermediate Express JS today by making a simple app that uses a backend to dynamically update a website's content.
+Also learned about APIs and their utility.

+**Thoughts**: It was fun but messy working with a backend without a database yet, since we had to deal with variable scoping, but I guess it's nice to see how things work in the backend.
+I'm really excited about the module on APIs, because it's always been a term that I knew about (and knew the power of) without understanding it fully.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (intermediateExpress)